gradle/gradle/subprojects/docs/src/docs/release/notes.md

 and run `gradle test jacocoTestReport` which generates code coverage reports for the "test" task introduced by the `java` plugin.
 The `JacocoReport` adds a `mustRunAfter` dependency on the coverage data producing task ('test' in our example).
 After the build has finished you find the coverage report in different formats in `build/reports/jacoco/test`.

-You configure every task of type `JacocoReport` to disable output formats and change the output directory.
-For example if you just want the `xml` coverage report that can be reused by your favourite CI server, you can simply configure this:
+You can configure every task of type `JacocoReport` to enable other output formats than the default `HTML` report.
+For example, if you just want the `xml` coverage report that can be reused by your favourite CI server, you can simply configure this:

     jacocoTestReport{
         reports {
             html.enabled false
             csv.enabled false
+            xml.enabled = true
         }
     }